-Walking: We will be walking mindfully and at a gentle and slow pace so no more than an average level of fitness is required but we will be going up and downhill and staying out for several hours at a time.
+Walking: We will be walking mindfully and at a gentle and slow pace so a reasonable level of fitness is required.
+Wee will be going up and downhill and staying out for several hours at a time.
 The walks are done as a mindful meditation and for obvious reasons it is very important that we stay together as a group.
 Please talk to me (Frankie) if you are unsure or have any questions.
 The walking doesn’t start early or run to a tight timetable as the idea is to completely forget about clocks, alarms and schedules.
 I want you to have a relaxing time and return home refreshed and strengthened.

 What will I need to bring?